lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ## The Topological Manifold Structure Of Real Projective Space

-This section is primarily establishes the topological properties nad manifold structure of real projective space, and can be skipped if desired.
+This section establishes the topological structure and manifold structure of the real projective space {math}`\mathbb{RP}^{3}`.
+It can be skipped if the reader so desires.

 We define real projective space {math}`\mathbb{RP}^{3}` as follows.
 Define {math}`\mathbf{w_{1}} \sim \mathbf{w_{2}}` if an only if there exists a nonzero real number {math}`\lambda \in \mathbb{R} - \{0\}` such that